maanisim/maanisim.github.io/_posts/2024-08-17-network-traffic-management-in-aws-elastic-beanstalk.md

 You can configure the terminate at instance HTTPS [in Docker via following link](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/https-singleinstance-docker.html) or for other Platform types use [this link instead](https://docs.aws.amazon.com/elasticbeanstalk/latest/dg/https-singleinstance-docker.html)

 Advantages:
-- More secure, as we prevent from any middleman attacks from inside of the network
+- Higher level of security, as we prevent any middleman attacks from inside of the VPC
-- Cheaper as we do not require ALB to be present
+- Cheaper as we do not require ALB to be present to serve our traffic